Who are the students?

 Common sense and personal experience tell us that it’s not easy to be one of a small minority on a campus or in a class and that it’s not easy to belong to any group for which there are stereotypes.

 But research tells us that it’s more than just difficult; stereotype threat can negatively impact student academic performance.
 Learn more about stereotype threat and how you can reduce its impact.
-Learn about students with autism-spectrum disorder, international status, and LGBTQIA students.
+Learn about students with international status, disabilities, including autism-spectrum disorder, and LGBTQIA students.

 How can you get to know your students?

-Specific questions can include the name and pronouns they want to be used, their contact information, their majors and minors and year in college, where they grew up, whether they’ve taken the necessary prerequisites or other related courses.
+- Specific questions may include students’ name and pronouns, their contact information, their majors and minors and year in college, where they grew up, whether they’ve taken the necessary prerequisites or other related courses.

 It’s important, of course, that we never publicly share confidential information or never cross professional boundaries.